darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 Much of the functionality of darktable can be accessed via shortcuts using the keyboard or keyboard/mouse combinations.
 These shortcuts are user-configurable via the _shortcuts_ tab.

 Many important shortcut actions are provided with default key combinations, but most must be manually configured by the user.
-Any key may be used for a keyboard shortcut, and may be combined with the `Shift`, `Control` or `Alt` modifier keys (or any combination thereof).
+Any key may be used for a keyboard shortcut, and may be combined with the Shift, Control or Alt modifier keys (or any combination thereof).

 When you open the _shortcuts_ tab you are initially presented with a hierarchical list of all actions that can be applied with a keyboard shortcut.
 At the top of this hierarchy is a short list of key _categories_ which are defined below.